jnissenbaum18/startrekrewrites/_posts/2021-09-13-voy-neverending-night-1.md

 Kim winced at Paris’ argument.
 Even he had to admit that what Paris was saying was a bit of a stretch.

 “Well then, perhaps your efforts would be better spent outlining a new course for Starfleet Academy.
 Satan’s Robot: An Historical Overview” The Doctor said without skipping a beat.
 “But for now, your time is up.
-Computer, end program.”
+Computer, end programme.”
 The Doctor declared.

 The rocket ship control room, the Robot, Constance Goodheart and CHAOTICA all shimmered out of existence.
 What was left were the drab, utilitarian walls filled with cables and holoprojectors which demarcated the edges of the hologrid.

-“You can’t just waltz in here and shut down someone else’s program while they’re still running it.”
+“You can’t just waltz in here and shut down someone else’s programme while they’re still running it.”
 Paris protested.
 “Computer, resume programme."

 Once again the room around the trio shimmered, but this time the holodeck walls were replaced by the rocket ship and all the characters of the programme, just where they had left off.

 “Again, your time is up.”
 The Doctor stated.
-“Computer, end program.”
+“Computer, end programme.”
 The room began to shimmer.

-“Computer, resume program.”
+“Computer, resume programme.”
 The room began to shimmer again.

-The two continued back and forth for a few moments, dematerializing and rematerializing the program.
+The two continued back and forth for a few moments, dematerializing and rematerializing the programme.
 Kim tried to interrupt, but before he could, there was a loud pop in one of the hologrid control panels, followed by some smoke and finally the entire room lost power, leaving the three standing in darkness.

 Kim breathed a sigh.
 “Well I hope the two of you are happy.”